chirantanbanik/Wellread/README.md

 <br>

 <h2>Overview📌</h2>
 <p>This repository hosts our WellRead blogging application, designed for creative minds to express their thoughts, feelings, and ideas.
 Whether you're a seasoned writer or just starting out, our platform provides the tools you need to craft compelling blog posts and share them with the world.
-Join us in building a vibrant community of writers!</p>
+Join us in building a vibrant community of writers, thinkers and creative people!</p>
 <br>
-<h2>Live Application -- [WellRead Blogging](https://wellread-one.vercel.app/)</h2>
+<h2>Live Application -- [WellRead](https://wellread-one.vercel.app/)</h2>
 <br>
 <h2>Features</h2>

-- **User Authentication:** Secure login and registration system.
+- [x]**User Authentication:** Secure login and registration system.
-- **Create and Edit Posts:** Write and edit blog posts with a user-friendly editor.
+- [x]**Create and Edit Posts:** Write and edit blog posts with a user-friendly editor.
-- **Publish and Manage Posts:** Share your posts with the world and manage them effortlessly.
+- [x]**Publish and Manage Posts:** Share your posts with the world and manage them effortlessly.
-- **Responsive Design:** Accessible and optimized for various devices.
+- [x]**Responsive Design:** Accessible and optimized for various devices.
 - **Comments Section:** Engage with readers through comments and feedback.
 - **Tagging and Categorization:** Organize posts by tags and categories for easy navigation.
 - **Social Sharing:** Share your favorite posts on social media platforms.
-- **Search Functionality:** Find specific posts quickly using our search feature.
+- [x]**Search Functionality:** Find specific posts quickly using our search feature.

 <h2>Technology Used🚀</h2>